 7. Health Insurance

-Health care is expensive, even if you have an employer-sponsored plan, because certain costs are not covered.
+Even if you have an employer-sponsored plan, health care insurance is expensive because certain costs are not covered.

 What are the costs of a health insurance plan?
 Review your plan carefully for these features: